 Subjects will participate in at least one session and maximally in 5 sessions.
-In the first session the subject will be asked to walk with LOPES II maximally 4 trials of 3 minutes.
-The trials differ in the used algorithm to control LOPES II and/or the magnitude of the provided support.
-Depending on the patients physical condition and the physical effort (monitored by using the heart rate, the Borg Scale and the opinion of the present physical therapist) in the first session, the amount of trials will be slowly upgraded to maximal 10 trials of 3 minutes in subsequent sessions.
+In the first session the subject will be asked to walk with LOPES II or III maximally 4 trials of maximal 7 minutes.
+The trials differ in the used algorithm to control LOPES II or III, the used robotic modules and/or the magnitude of the provided support.
+Depending on the patients physical condition and the physical effort in the first session, the amount of trials will be slowly upgraded to maximal 10 trials of maximal 7 minutes in subsequent sessions.
 Between the trials subjects will receive time to rest.
-The LOPES II device was extensively tested for safety.
+The LOPES II and III device was extensively tested for safety.
 During all test the implemented safety measures will assure that the exerted torques and the performed movements are within safe limits.